tinymce/tinymce-docs/plugins/opensource/table.md

 {{site.requires_5_9v}}

 This option is used to specify a list of pre-defined cell border widths for quick access on the `tablecellborderstyle` toolbar button or menu item, in addition to the dialog options.
+This option accepts any valid css borders style.
+[MDN web docs - Border style](https://developer.mozilla.org/en-US/docs/Web/CSS/border-style#values)

 **Type:** `Array`